wubrg/fantasy_sports/football/league_fees_and_dues.md

 ## Membership Dues

-The yearly dues for the league is a single Silver Point ($30).
+The yearly dues for the league is $50.
+The collective league dues are put into the League Pool.

 Dues are paid before the draft.